dustinpfister/blog_posts/_posts/lodash_get.md

 layout: post
 categories: lodash
 id: 286
-updated: 2018-09-24 16:24:38
+updated: 2018-10-01 20:46:55
-version: 1.6
+version: 1.7
 ---

-So it is time for yet another lodash post, this time on the \_.get method which oddly enough I have not wrote about yet.
+So it is time for yet another [lodash](https://lodash.com/) post, this time on the [\_.get](https://lodash.com/docs/4.17.10#get) method which oddly enough I have not wrote about yet.
 The \_.get method allows me to get a value from an object by passing the object, and then a path in string format to the value that I want.
 I can also pass an optional default value to the method in case the path to the value is undefined.
 It might also be a good idea to explore some other options for quickly getting values from an object in javaScript as well, so I will be writing about some vanilla js alternatives to \_.get as well.

 <!-- more -->